apache/cloudstack-documentation/source/adminguide/templates/_create_windows.rst

       |software-license.png|

    #.
 Make sure the license key is properly set.
 If you use MAK key, you
-      can just enter the MAK key on the Windows 2008 R2 VM.
+      can just enter the MAK key on the Windows 2008 R2 instance.
 You need not input the MAK into the Windows System Image Manager.
 If you use KMS host for activation you need not enter the Product Key.
       Details of Windows Volume Activation can be found at